 Please note that if your RSU income is taxed above 22% when your taxes are filed, depending on your other tax withholdings, you may owe additional taxes when you file.
 You may consider withholding additional federal taxes from your paycheck or setting aside money to cover your tax bill at year-end if you anticipate that you will be in this situation.

 Now that we’ve reviewed how RSUs work and how they are taxed let’s examine four tax strategies to reduce your tax bill.

-RSU Tax Strategy – 4 Ways To Reduce Your Tax Bill
+RSU Tax Strategy – 4 (Unique) Ways to Lower Your Taxes in 2022

 1. Using RSUs to MAXIMIZE Tax-Deferred Contributions